 Vertical No.2 (Yohaku)

 Aluminium structure, freezer mechanism

 The structure attracts moisture in the air and freeze it in the space.

 Once a year,path of the sun and east-west streets in Manhattan aligns abnd cause a phenomena called Manhattanhenge.
 In this wall, a thick acrylic perspec is inserted and image of this phenomena shows insde the material.

 Copper glaze stoneware family

-Special copper glaze with mixuure of traditional Japanese ingredients.
+Special copper glaze with mixture of traditional Japanese natural ingredients.

 more to come.